Personalization at Scale: Beyond {"{firstName}"}

 "With distributed sales teams across regions, maintaining consistent messaging while allowing local relevance is a constant challenge."

-Knowing what tools someone uses allows for highly specific messaging:
+Knowing what tools someone uses allows for highly specific messaging.
+CRM data is often the starting point for this kind of intelligence:

 "Already using HubSpot?
 We plug right in, enriching your existing contacts with intent signals you can't get from HubSpot alone."